 Walnuts can also be good for the gut microbiome which increases good gut bacteria.
 And even though they are energy-rich, there has been some evidence to suggest that consuming walnuts does not cause weight gain.

 Studies have also shown that walnuts might have a positive impact on reducing the risk of cardiovascular disease, and there has also been research to suggest that walnuts can improve cholesterol levels and markers for inflammation, which is also connected to a reduced risk of heart disease.

 To make our Protein Carrot Cake, just add in carrots, walnuts, milk, eggs and coconut oil, mix to combine and bake!

 Plant Based Protein Carrot CakeAUD$ 14.00

-Enjoy homestyle, low carb protein carrot cake, with no added sugar and 87% less carbs than regular carrot cake!
-14g protein and 5g of ...
+Enjoy homestyle low carb carrot cake powered by plant based protein.
+No added sugar, Gluten Free and 87% less carbs than regular carrot ...

 - I was diagnosed with type 1 diabetes around the time I was finishing a journalism degree in my early 20s.
 I have followed a low carb diet for the past couple of years after the standard dietary advice of a low GI diet wasn’t working with my blood sugar levels.
 If I’m not cooking a low carb creation, I’m probably at a farmer’s market, doing yoga or going for a park run, attempting hip-hop dance, reading, writing or sketching!
 I love Aussie beaches, Italian culture, Spanish tapas and discovering new places through travelling.
 I like to keep on top of health news and follow what’s happening in the low carb space, so feel free to follow me on Twitter or Instagram @kathyskantzos for my latest insights.